RivasCVA/BlackjackBS/README.md

 # BlackjackBS
-A mobile app made through React Native to allow users to practice learning Blackjack Basic Strategy to improve their odds at casinos.
+A mobile app made through React Native that allows users to practice Blackjack Basic Strategy in order to improve their odds at casinos.

 # What is Blackjack Basic Strategy?
 * Playing Blackjack without strategy brings the casino's edge to about 2%.
 This means that for every $100 you bet, you will lose $2 in the long term.